 • In 1955, there were 1,046 residents and twenty businesses.

 • In 1965, the population of Kennedale was 1,800.

 • In 1975, the city had grown to include 2,850 residents and seventy businesses.

 • By 1990, the population had grown to 4,096 residents and eighty-three businesses.

 Native American artifacts, which date back more than 15 centuries, have been found in and around the present site of Kennedale.
 Indications are that this was a popular hunting and fishing area for small groups until permanent settlements were established along bluffs overlooking tributaries of the Trinity River.
 The land was attractive, with rolling hills dotted with post oak and other trees.

-Sixteenth-century Spanish explorers found the native villages to be a good source of corn that was not generally grown west of this area.
-Because of the profusion of villages of the Caddo Tribe, the local tributary came to be called Caddo Village Creek which has now been shortened to Village Creek.
+Sixteenth-century Spanish explorers found the native villages to be a good source of corn not generally grown west of this area.
+Because of the profusion of villages of the Caddo Tribe, the local tributary came to be called Caddo Village Creek, which has now been shortened to Village Creek.